A New Approach To Estimate The Collision Probability For Automotive Applications: What is the TTC?

 \section{What is the TTC?}

-There are various approaches to computing the TTC.
+The time-to-collision (TTC) is a stochastic process describing the first time of contact or collision and is hence characterized by a distribution.
+There have been various approaches to approximating the TTC-distribution.
 In \cite{Muntzinger_et_al_09}, the TTC is computed as the mean of the time distribution of reaching the $x_0$ boundary of the car as a function of the initial conditions assuming a constant speed model; process noise is not considered.
 This is also presented in \cite{jansson2008framework}; in addition the time distribution for reaching the $x_0$ boundary as a function of the initial conditions assuming a constant acceleration model is calculated by Monte-Carlo-simulation and its mean values depending upon the initial condition setup is given - again, process noise for this motion model is not considered.
-As a notable exception, in \cite{stellet2015uncertainty} the covariance of the distribution of TTC (or the related time-to-go in \cite{nordlund2008probabilistic}) has been augmented by standard error propagation and judicious use of the implicit function theorem to include the effect of process noise.
+As a notable exception, in \cite{stellet2015uncertainty} the covariance of the distribution of TTC (or the related time-to-go in \cite{nordlund2008probabilistic}) has been augmented by standard error propagation and clever use of the implicit function theorem to include the effect of process noise.
 Nevertheless their TTC is still based on a reduction to a one-dimensional, longitudinal motion.
 As will be shown below these restricted temporal quantities do not fully capture the characteristics of horizontal plane collision scenarios.
 What is required is a distribution of the TTC that takes into account process noise as well as two- or higher-dimensional geometries.

-In the following figures collision probability rates obtained by Monte-Carlo simulations as well as entry intensities are plotted together with initial condition TTC-distributions from Monte-Carlo simulations similar to \cite{jansson2008framework}.
-These Monte-Carlo simulations are based on TTC values for the front boundary $\Gamma_{front}$ ($x$-direction) and the right boundary $\Gamma_{right}$ ($y$-direction) as solutions of the deterministic equations